apache/hudi/docs/_docs/2_3_querying_data.md

 and [table type](/docs/configurations.html#TABLE_TYPE_OPT_KEY) passed during write.

 If `table name = hudi_trips` and `table type = COPY_ON_WRITE`, then we get:
- - `hudi_trips` supports snapshot querying and incremental querying of the table backed by `HoodieParquetInputFormat`, exposing purely columnar data.
+ - `hudi_trips` supports snapshot query and incremental query on the table backed by `HoodieParquetInputFormat`, exposing purely columnar data.

 If `table name = hudi_trips` and `table type = MERGE_ON_READ`, then we get:
- - `hudi_trips_rt` supports snapshot querying and incremental querying (providing near-real time data) of the table  backed by `HoodieParquetRealtimeInputFormat`, exposing merged view of base and log data.
+ - `hudi_trips_rt` supports snapshot query and incremental query (providing near-real time data) on the table  backed by `HoodieParquetRealtimeInputFormat`, exposing merged view of base and log data.
- - `hudi_trips_ro` supports read optimized querying of the table backed by `HoodieParquetInputFormat`, exposing purely columnar data.
+ - `hudi_trips_ro` supports read optimized query on the table backed by `HoodieParquetInputFormat`, exposing purely columnar data.

 As discussed in the concepts section, the one key primitive needed for [incrementally processing](https://www.oreilly.com/ideas/ubers-case-for-incremental-processing-on-hadoop),